pitosalas/cleancont/output/2010-07-15-from-mashable-the-beat-goes-on.md

 ---
 title: "From Mashable: The beat goes on"
-subtitle: "Check out [10 Tools for Distributed Developer Teams](http://feedproxy.google.com/~r/Mashable/~3/zZdy..."
+subtitle: "Check out 10 Tools for Distributed Developer Teams"
 category: "51"
 tags: []
 date: "2010-07-15"